Blog Post · Mathematics · AI

 Expanding features

-If data is not linear in \(x\), make it linear in \((1, x, x^2)\).
-Extend the design matrix through a feature map \(\phi(x)\).
-In the new space the problem is linear – our entire machinery works again.
+If the data is not linear in \(x\), it can be made linear in a vector of functions \((1, x, x^2, \ldots)\).
+The design matrix is extended through a feature map \(\phi(x)\).
+In this new space the problem is linear, and the entire machinery developed so far applies unchanged.

 The key observation